Let's move on to direct vasodilators

 We also have potassium channel openers which are perhaps

 more interesting from a test or exam point of view

 than it is from a clinical point of view.

-And then we have the new dopamine or D2 receptor agonists.
+And then we have the dopamine or D1 receptor agonists.

 These also are going to be interesting from an exam point of

 view, but from a real world practice point of view,